 4. Non-words (round 2 to measure any change in voice over data collection process).

-Subjects used the recording system at https://www.cubicvoice.com/ to record their speech samples using the microphone of their choice.
+Subjects used the web-based recording system (which is no longer available) to record their speech samples using the microphone of their choice.

 The National Spasmodic Dysphonia Association for their support, enthusiasm and participation in this research.